Severe acute respiratory syndrome

-The severe acute respiratory syndrome (SARS) is a zoonotic illness caused by severe acute respiratory syndrome-related coronavirus (SARS-CoV), a coronavirus.
+The severe acute respiratory syndrome (SARS) is a zoonotic illness caused by severe acute respiratory syndrome-related coronavirus (SARS-CoV-1), a coronavirus.
 The disease was first seen in the city of Foshan in Guangdong Province in China in 2002 and was traced back to the Himalayan (masked) palm civet, racoon dogs and the Chinese ferret-badger.
 All of these animals are sold in the live wild animal markets in China 1.
+The civet cats were thought to be the intermediaries who passed the SARS virus from bats to humans.

-At the time of writing this article (early 2020), there are no active reported cases of SARS-CoV infection worldwide.
+Currently there are no active reported cases of SARS-CoV-1 infection worldwide.

-Patients with SARS-CoV present with flu-like symptoms that will either show clinical improvement after the first week (30% of patients) or require intensive care treatment (20-30% of patients).
-A history of SARS-CoV contact is often found.
+Patients with SARS present with flu-like symptoms that will either show clinical improvement after the first week (30% of patients) or require intensive care treatment (20-30% of patients).
+A history of SARS-CoV-1 contact is often found.
 Initial symptoms include 1-3:

 - acute respiratory distress syndrome (ARDS)